sourcegraph/sourcegraph-public-snapshot/client/cody/README.md

 ## Cody for Enterprise

-Cody is in private alpha at this stage.
-Contact your techical advisor or [signup here](https://sourcegraph.typeform.com/to/pIXTgwrd?typeform-source=t.co) to get access.
+Cody is in private alpha (experimental) at this stage.
+Please contact your techical advisor or [signup here](https://sourcegraph.typeform.com/to/pIXTgwrd?typeform-source=t.co) to get access.

 We have limited capacity to onboard customers at first, but we're working hard to open Cody up to the world fast!

 ## What is Cody?